dumarchie/raku-pfds/README.md

     method CALL-ME(--> Series)

-Returns the node at the head of the series, or the empty series if the series is empty.
+Returns the node at the head of the series, or the empty series if there is no such node.

 method head
 -----------